 Sure, he covered a slew of folk standards during his first incarnation, from his 1961 debut up until The Times They-Are-A-Changin’, but then he shifted.
 Dylan transformed himself into a figure of intense literary merit and originality, mentioning everyone from St. Augustine to T.S.
 Eliot to Tom Paine to Billy the Kid along the way.
 He, it can be argued, single-handedly renovated folk music, based on his own provocative literature.
 He took stock, yet prominent, characters of America’s past, molded them into his own way to form ideas, disgruntle the happy, make people question.
 The shackles of songwriting were removed with Dylan.

 He put on a façade like he knew everything, but we believed him.
 Dylan’s reverence and his newfound award can set the precedent for recognized artists who are, by comparison, younger and active but have yet to reach the longevity of someone like Dylan.
-Maybe other talents like Jay-Z and Kendrick Lamar will be considered for this award after Dylan set the tone, be revered in the contents of this literature award.
+Maybe other talents like Jay-Z and Kendrick Lamar will be considered for this award after Dylan set the tone.

 Also, Dylan’s award, and I’m sure he would admit, is a huge praise for his idols, like folk legend Woody Guthrie, bluesman Robert Johnson.
 (Note: The Nobel Prize for Literature cannot be awarded posthumously.)
 Anybody who cringes over Dylan’s voice can gladly make their way to his canon of poems, read silently and ponder the symbolic trip of a man, one who may be the most influential voice of the 20th century.
 Dylan requires multiple reads, put simply.